andreadev-it/bg-script/README.md

 # bg-script - Library for chrome extension communication
 This library will help you communicate between your content scripts and the background script, offering an alternative to the default `sendMessage` API.
-The problem with the original API is that it is not very easy to use in different parts of your code, and doesn't allow you to easily get response for asynchronous actions.
+The chrome API that do this is not very practical in the way it's layed out, and doesn't allow you to easily get response for asynchronous actions.

-This project was inspired by comlink, and it started out as a way for me to better understand Javascript Proxies.
+This project was inspired by [comlink](https://github.com/GoogleChromeLabs/comlink), and it started out as a way for me to better understand Javascript Proxies.

 ## How does it work?

-In your background script, you must create a BackgroundHandler class and pass it an object that contains the property and methods that you want to share:
+In your background script, you must create a BackgroundHandler class and pass it an object that contains the properties and methods you want to share:

 ```js
 // background.js